- SAFESPORT PROGRAM

 4. Follow on-screen instructions in your confirmation and go to Team USA site* to complete training

-Coaches and Referees will not be able to participate in practices and/or events without a current SafeSport certification on file with USAWP.
-Please login to your account so you receive credit for the course.
+Coaches, Referees, and Club Administrators will not be able to participate in club practices or activity without a current SafeSport certification on file with USAWP.
+Please login to your USAWP account so you receive credit for the course.

 SafeSport's "Make the Commitment: Stop Abuse in Sport" Video Series